 After delivering our e-prescribing for controlled substances (EPCS) system to our New York customers, we’ve been actively working to offer EPCS to practices in all states.
-We’re excited to announce that in the past two months, eight more states now have access to our industry-leading EPCS software:
+We’re excited to announce that providers in the following states now have access to our industry-leading EPCS software:

 Start using our certified e-prescribing software with EPCS

 Practice Fusion’s EPCS system is certified and meets all Drug Enforcement Administration (DEA) requirements.
 Start using EPCS on Practice Fusion and find out why our e-prescribing continues to be ranked #1.